python/mypy/docs/source/command_line.rst

     Use the specified amount of parallel worker processes (in addition to the coordinator process) to perform type-checking.
 Specifying ``--num-workers 0`` (default) disables parallel checking.
-Specifying ``--num-workers auto`` selects the number based on the physical CPU cores available to mypy.
+Specifying ``--num-workers auto`` selects the number based on the CPU resources available to mypy.

     Automatic selection uses at most 8 workers because each worker adds roughly 10% memory overhead.
 This cap does not apply when an explicit value is specified.